githubkusi/digikam2smugmug/README.md

 ### Requirements
 * DigiKam needs to be run with a mysql database backend
 * mysql_config, provided by package libmariadb-devel (Opensuse)
+* For building the wheel for mysqlclient, you need to install python310-devel (Opensuse, pick your version)
 * Recommended: https://dbeaver.io

 ### New table